Methods of Preparing Cash Budget

-Here cash is received from cash sales, receipt from debtors, sale of fixed assets and investments, issue of shares and debentures.
-Both capital and revenue receipts are forecasted.
-The cash is applied for wage payment, salaries, overheads, capital and revenue expenditure are forecasted.
-It is noteworthy that outstanding payments and accrued incomes are not recorded here.
+The cash is applied for wage payment, salaries, and overheads, and capital and revenue expenditure are forecasted.
+It is noteworthy that outstanding payments and accrued incomes are not recorded under this method.

-Prepare a cash budget for the month of May, June and July 2019 on the basis of the following information.
+Prepare a cash budget for the months of May, June, and July 2019 based on the following information.

-(5).
-Period of credit allowed (i) by suppliers – two months and (ii) to customers – one month.
+- Period of credit allowed (i) by suppliers, two months; and (ii) to customers, one month

-(6).
-Lag in payment of manufacturing expenses 1/2 month.
+- Lag in payment of manufacturing expenses amounts to 1/2 month

-(7).
-Lag in payment of office and selling expenses – one month.
+- Lag in payment of office and selling expenses amounts to one month

-(i).
-One-half of the manufacturing expenses of April and one-half of May shall be paid in May and so on.
+- 50% of the manufacturing expenses for April and May will be paid in May, and so on

-(ii).
-Office and selling expenses of April shall be paid in May and so on.
+- Office and selling expenses of April shall be paid in May, and so on

 Adjusted Profit and Loss Method

-Under this method Net profit given is adjusted by adding items of non-fund expenses and deducting non-fund incomes.
-This method is used for forecasting long term cash requirement.
-Here cash forecast is made like fund flow statement.
-Profit is added by non-fund expenses and non-fund incomes are deducted.
+Under this method, net profit is adjusted by adding items of non-fund expenses and deducting non-fund incomes.
+This method is used to forecast long-term cash requirements.

 The following is the Balance Sheet of AK Trading Co.: